 The latter unpublished text is of great significance for those interested in the hermeneutical phenomenology and in the relations between two major representative figures: Paul Ricœur and Hans-Georg Gadamer.
 It consists of their correspondence which spreads over for more than thirty years: it begins in 1964, when Ricœur proposes to Gadamer the translation of Truth and Method, in a new series he directed for the Seuil Publisher.
 It ends up on Gadamer’s inspired words congratulating Ricœur for the publication of his last opus, Memory, History, Forgetting – equally a good occasion for Gadamer to remind their first encounter (so as to close the circle of time), at Louvain, during his lectures on The Problem of the Historical Consciousness.
 This correspondence – transcribed, edited and translated by Jean Grondin – does not come solely to fill a gap in the exegesis of their relations and to actuate the studies inquiring the common dimension of Gadamer’s and Ricœur’s hermeneutics (the fundamental expressibility of experience, the thing of the text, the historicity of comprehension); it also sheds light on the historical context of this project of translating Truth and Method into French, a project that will leave a mark (to quote Jean Grondin) on their entire correspondence.
 A difficult project, as we will see, leading to what may be seen as an unfortunate result, which indirectly explains the weak impact of Gadamer’s thinking in France until the ’90s, when reparation is made – and a new and complete translation is launched, still at the Seuil Publisher, and still under Ricœur’s insistence.
 Exegetical considerations aside, the reading of this correspondence offers us an insight of the particular values that nourished their dialogues on the question of memory, signification, or mimesis, i.e. their mutual respect doubled by the profound feeling of belonging to the same interrogative community.

 We place the second phenomenological itinerary of Ricœur’s oeuvre under the auspices of another type of timing, of advancing, of the creative irruptions and clarifying insights.
-Enfolding studies of a high academic level, this itinerary follows three major directions: inquiring the phenomenological sources and the hermeneutical breakthroughs of Ricœur’s thinking, recognizing the creative role played by the heresies and the
+Enfolding studies of a high academic level, this itinerary follows three major directions: inquiring the phenomenological sources and the hermeneutical breakthroughs of Ricœur’s thinking, recognizing the creative role played by the heresies and the limiting-notions at the heart of the Husserlian orthodoxy (if there is one), and finally returning to the impassable presuppositions of the hermeneutical experience (the horizons), but also to what may give the openness to the horizons, namely the dialogues.

 The first step consists of reconsidering, by means of an immanent analysis of his texts, the encounters that Ricœur made possible between phenomenology and hermeneutics.
 However, each encounter poses a new challenge; and from each challenge, the hermeneutical “graft” of phenomenology enhances not only its capacity to receive the plural logos of experience, but also its penetrative insight into the things themselves.
 It’s within the spirit of reseizing the keenness of these first hermeneutical breakthroughs in Ricœur’s work, that Jean Grondin is launching, in the article that effectively opens the exegetical section of this issue, into an incisive interpretation of the second volume of the Philosophy of the Will, i.e. Finitude and Culpability.
 His article intends to change the established interpretation of Ricœur’s first formulation of hermeneutics, according to which it is the problem of evil, inscrutable for an eidetic analysis, that forced him to approach a hermeneutics of myths and symbols.
 In fact, this first Ricœurian hermeneutics draws its strength from his manner of approaching the modernity.
 Although it is in itself an acquisition of modernity, this hermeneutics presents itself, as Grondin points it out clearly, as one of the manners by which modernity overcomes itself as a forgetfulness of the sacred.
 Burkard Liebsch puts forward in his article a complete and rigorous itinerary of Ricœur’s phenomenological thinking: it starts from his early works on attention and the philosophy of the will and concludes with Ricœur’s late discussions with Levinas on the theme of the other and the alterity.
 Another manner of looking into the phenomenological sources of Ricœur’s thinking, in order to mark out its hermeneutical breakthroughs, is proposed by Marc-Antoine Vallée who, with this purpose, dwells upon the problem of language.
 Replacing the husserlian theory of language, built upon the idea that experience precedes language, in the framework of a philosophical hermeneutics which defends the linguicity of the entire experience, as Ricœur intends to do, proves to be a difficult task; we are confronted with the paradox (highlighted by Claude Romano) of overlaying the intelligence of language to a prelinguistic intelligence, thus contesting the autonomy of the ante-predicative experience.
 It is the author’s merit to have seen the solution to this (false) paradox in the “reflexive capacity inherent to language”, a capacity which confirms the openness of language to being, without even reaching the ontological hypostasis of language.
 Another attempt to revisit the sources of Ricœur’s hermeneutical thinking is proposed by David Le-Duc Tiaha who places the hermeneutical breakthrough not in the ’60s, within the second volume of the Philosophy of the Will – as the exegesis is inclined to make us believe.
 He actually sees this hermeneutical breakthrough in Ricœur’s tentative to articulate eidetic description and explanation into the act of comprehending the “intra-subjectivity” of the proper body, a tentative at work in The Voluntary and the Involuntary, dating from the ’50s.
 Starting here, he shows a particular interest to the structures of mutual reception between phenomenology and hermeneutics, revealed by means of questioning the epistemological and the ontological functions of the Lebenswelt, as they were theorized by Ricœur, following Husserl’s steps.